Framework

 Eliminate

-Low impact, doesn't use your strengths.
+Low impact, doesn't integrate with who you are.
 Just stop.

 Automate